Skip to content

 Sustainable Souvenirs Tips

 And what if I can't find any suitable, sustainable souvenirs on vacation?
-Yes, then no one will blame you if you haven't brought any superfluous nonsense with you for this reason 😉
+Yes, then no one will blame you if you haven't brought any superfluous nonsense with you for this reason ๐Ÿ˜‰

-Souvenirs should not be some cheap knick-knack that you bring home from your vacation.
-Above all, they should not cause animal suffering or any other form of serious environmental damage.
-A truly sustainable souvenir creates memories of unique experiences at your destination or gives your friends at home a taste of local life.
+Souvenirs should not be some cheap knickknack that you bring home from your vacation.
+Above all, they shouldn't cause animal suffering or serious environmental damage in any other way.
+A truly sustainable souvenir creates memories of unique experiences at your destination or gives your friends back home a taste of local life.

 Do you have questions about the sustainable use of souvenirs or your own experiences that you want to share?
 Then just write a comment below this article.